Friday, May 24, 2014, 2 pm

 Popular and competent, Dr. Wilson’s medical repertoire was expansive: He extracted teeth, delivered babies, amputated limbs, fumigated houses stricken with yellow fever, counseled the alcoholic, embalmed the dead.
-His finger was constantly on Chipley’s pulse; what Dr. Wilson heard and saw remained within the walls of this office.
+His finger was constantly on Chipley’s pulse…what Dr. Wilson must have heard and saw within the walls of this office!

 Or, are you here, Dr. Wilson?